AlexBHarley/deepstream.io-website/src/docs/server/node-api/readme.md

 description: API docs for using deepstream within your own node application
 ---

-API when using deepstream as a NodeJS package via NPM.
+API when using deepstream as a Node.js package via NPM.

 ### `constructor(options)`
 Instantiate a new deepstream server instance.
 You can pass an optional object